 This gem of a restaurant is also the oldest tavern in Plaka, and naturally, it’s a local favorite.
-Picturesque and giving off a type of ‘old Athens’ vibe, the manu primarily sticks to traditional Greek cuisine.
-During the summer, many patrons relax on the cool terrace but come winter, it’s all about warming up by the indoor fire.
+Picturesque and giving off a type of ‘old Athens’ vibe, the menu primarily sticks to traditional Greek cuisine.
+During the summer, the hordes of tourists relax on the cool terrace but come winter, it’s all about warming up by the indoor fire.

 A longtime favorite, Café Avissinia serves up Macedonian, Cypriot, and internationally influenced dishes.
 The menu changes seasonally to reflect the freshest ingredients, so you can always expect something new and refreshing to excite your palate—like octopus in wine or stuffed sour cabbage with pork.

 Providing further proof that you can’t judge a restaurant by how it looks, Aspro Alogo offers a friendly atmosphere and Greek home-cooking.
 Dishes are reasonably priced and even affordable, especially for the area.
 Located in Plaka, this is a great choice for a mid-day break from sightseeing.